spotswoodb/trends_in_the_news/README.md

 ## Overview

 It’s my job to check the news every day in order to stay up to date on trends, but I always have to search around to find what I’m looking for.
 I thought it would be nice to have a centralized place where I can view news articles, leave comments on those articles, and save them to an archive I can refer back to.
 This tool was made for all marketers.
-Created in March of 2021 - it's not live on the web but will be soon.
+Created in March of 2021 - it's not live on the web yet.

 ## Configuration